 In these four applications we use two different approaches for studying universal graphs: \begin{itemize} \item Both for parity and mean payoff objectives, we first study the properties of saturated universal graphs, find a combinatorial characterisation: using trees for parity objectives (Section~\ref{sec:parity}) and subsets of the integers for mean payoff objectives (Section~\ref{sec:mean_payoff}).
 Using these combinatorial characterisations we prove upper and lower bounds on the size of universal graphs: the upper bounds induce algorithms for solving the corresponding games, and the lower bounds imply that the algorithms we construct are optimal within this class of algorithms.

-\item Both for disjunctions of mean payoff objectives, and disjunctions of parity and mean payoff objectives, we investigate how to combine existing universal graphs for each objective into universal graphs for their disjunctions.
+\item Both for disjunctions of a parity and a mean payoff objective, and for disjunctions of several mean payoff objectives\footnote{Although this distinction is irrelevant for mean payoff games, it matters whether one uses the $\limsup$ or $\liminf$ semantics when considering their disjunctions (see~\cite{VelnerC0HRR15}).
+Here, we only consider $\liminf$ semantics, which is algorithmically tractable.}, we investigate how to combine existing universal graphs for each objective into universal graphs for their disjunctions.
 We provide some general results towards this goal, in particular a reduction to strongly connected graphs in Section~\ref{sec:disj_mean_payoff}.
-For disjunctions of parity and mean payoff objectives (Section~\ref{sec:disj_mean_payoff_parity}) it is technically convenient to reason with separating automata, which thanks to our general equivalence theorem (Theorem~\ref{thm:main}) is equivalent with respect to size, our main concern for algorithmic applications. \end{itemize}
+For disjunctions of a parity and a mean payoff objective (Section~\ref{sec:disj_mean_payoff_parity}) it is more convenient to reason with separating automata, which thanks to our general equivalence theorem (Theorem~\ref{thm:main}) is equivalent with respect to size, our main concern for algorithmic applications. \end{itemize}